-When you receive official tissue tags for use in 2013 one of the tags will be specially adapted to collect a tissue punch during the tagging process.
-(Note: a new applicator may be required).
+All the official tissue tags for use since 2013 include one which is specially adapted to collect a tissue punch during the tagging process.
 Samples must be sent to any one of the several laboratories designated for this purpose to be tested for the presence of BVD virus.
 Where BVD virus positive calves are detected, you will have the option to confirm them as PI with a blood sample taken by a private veterinary practitioner.
-Further testing will be required in herds with PI calves.
+Further testing will be required in herds with positive calves.
 Results will be issued by ICBF using SMS (text) messages and letters.

 What happens to PI calves?

 While apparently normal at birth, PI calves often become ill-thrifty and die before reaching slaughter weight.
 During this time they remain a source of infection for other cattle, which may lead to the birth of further PI calves.
-It is recommended that PI cattle are culled as soon as possible after being identified.
+It is recommended that PI cattle are isolated and culled as soon as possible after being identified.

 Where can I find out more information?